bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 ### Brute Force

-Try all possible solutions until you find the right one.
+Brute force is a straightforward approach to solving a problem, usually directly based on the problem statement and definitions of the concepts involved.
+In this approach we try all possible solutions until we find the right one.

 ### Divide and Conquer